Sigur Center for Asian Studies

 Tel: (202) 994-5874

 Emir Bailey is the Program Coordinator for the East Asia National Resource Center (NRC).
 He is a Howard University Alumnus with a Bachelor of Arts in Strategic Communications and minor in Japanese.
 During his time at Howard, he studied abroad in Japan at Kanda University of International Studies with IES Abroad.
 Currently, he is a graduate student at the Graduate School for Education and Human Development (GSEHD) pursuing his master’s degree in Higher Education Administration.
-Prior to joining the NRC, he has worked as a communications associate at the School of Law and Medical School, and has interned for the United States-Japan Friendship Commission.
+Prior to joining the NRC, he has worked as a communications associate at GW’s School of Law and Medical School, and has interned for the United States-Japan Friendship Commission.

 1957 E Street, NW, Suite 503N